-Resource roads are not built or maintained to the same standards as public highways.
-Many resource roads are not maintained.
+Resource roads are not built or maintained to the same standards as paved public roadways.
+Many resource roads are not maintained for vehicular access.
 Most resource roads have gravel surfaces and are narrow (often one lane wide).
 There may be roadside brush limiting visibility, soft shoulders, more and tighter curves, with road grades that are much steeper than are encountered on public highways.

 Resource roads do not have signs or barriers identifying all hazards or dangers.
-Common hazards on resource roads include: loose gravel surfaces, potholes, large industrial vehicles, high traffic volumes; poor visibility due to brush, alignment, dust, fog or smoke; passing or being passed on narrow roads; changing road surface conditions; freezing rain or snow; others failing to follow traffic control procedures; wildlife and other unmarked hazards.
+Common hazards on resource roads include: loose gravel surfaces, potholes, large industrial vehicles, high traffic volumes; poor visibility due to brush, alignment, dust, fog or smoke; passing or being passed on narrow roads; changing road surface conditions; freezing rain or snow; others failing to follow traffic controls; wildlife and other unmarked hazards.

 Types of Resource Roads